-After giving further effect to the sale of 3,600,000 shares of common stock that we are offering at the initial public offering price of \$10.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and to the sale of 500,000 shares of our common stock at a price per share equal to the initial public offering price in the concurrent private placement, after deducting placement agent fees and estimated expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2014 would have been approximately \$5.4 million, or approximately \$4.58 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$2.03 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$5.42 per share to new investors participating in this offering.
+After giving further effect to the sale of 3,600,000 shares of common stock that we are offering at the assumed initial public offering price of \$13.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and to the sale of \$5.0 million of shares of our common stock at a price per share equal to the initial public offering price (or 384,615 shares based on the assumed initial public offering price of \$13.00 per share) in the concurrent private placement, after deducting estimated placement agent fees and expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2014 would have been approximately \$65.4 million, or approximately \$5.46 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$2.91 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$7.54 per share to new investors participating in this offering.
+Because we have not entered into any definitive agreements with NEA related to the concurrent private placement, there can be no guarantee that the concurrent private placement will take place or that the terms of the concurrent private placement with those assumed in this prospectus.

 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
-The following table illustrates this dilution (without giving effect to any exercise by the underwriters of their overallotment option):
+The following table illustrates this dilution (without giving effect to any exercise by the underwriters of their over-allotment option):

-Initial public offering price per share \$ 10.00 Historical net tangible book deficit per share at September 30, 2014, before giving effect to this offering and the concurrent private placement \$ (18.27) Pro forma increase per share attributable to pro forma transactions described above 20.82 Pro forma net tangible book value per share at September 30, 2014, before giving effect to this offering and the concurrent private placement \$ 2.55 Increase in pro forma net tangible book value per share attributable to investors participating in this offering and the concurrent private placement 2.03 Pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement 4.58 Dilution per share to new investors participating in this offering and the concurrent private placement \$ 5.42
+Assumed initial public offering price per share \$ 13.00 Historical net tangible book deficit per share at September 30, 2014, before giving effect to this offering and the concurrent private placement \$ (18.27) Pro forma increase per share attributable to pro forma transactions described above 20.82 Pro forma net tangible book value per share at September 30, 2014, before giving effect to this offering and the concurrent private placement \$ 2.55 Increase in pro forma net tangible book value per share attributable to investors participating in this offering and the concurrent private placement 2.91 Pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement 5.46 Dilution per share to new investors participating in this offering and the concurrent private placement \$ 7.54